Wood, Robert Papers, 1920-2014

 Wood has been vocal on the topic of gay rights in many different settings: in his own denomination, the United Church of Christ; in the political arena; and on local and national news outlets.
 Wood’s voluminous writings, many of which are contained in a large folder in this collection, demonstrate his dedication and tenacity sustained over five decades of work on behalf of homosexual rights and religious tolerance.

 Robert Wood created a family with his life partner, artist Hugh “Buck” Coulter.
 They met in 1962 and the couple remained devoted to each other until Coulter’s death in 1989.
-For the past several years, Wood has resided in a retirement community in New Hampshire.

 The finding aid is available online.